svub/nunya/_SETUP.md

 * Open file ./nunya/packages/secret-contracts-scripts/src/config/config.ts
 * Check ./nunya/packages/secret-contracts-scripts/.env has been created from the .env-sample file
+  * Ensure that in the .env file that RELAYER_CONFIG_PATH is set to the path of the config.yml file of the relayer on the same machine, because if you run ./scripts/run.sh it will automatically update the relayer config.yml file if the Secret Gateway contract code hash changes in order for it to work.

 * Reference: https://docs.scrt.network/secret-network-documentation/development/example-contracts/tools-and-libraries/local-secret#advantages-of-localsecret-vs.-a-public-testnet

 ###### Testnet

-* Edit config.secret.network to be "testnet"
+* Edit config.networkSettings.secret.network to be "testnet"

 ###### Localhost

-* Edit config.secret.network to be "localhost"
+* Edit config.networkSettings.secret.network to be "localhost"
   * Ensure `ENDPOINT_LOCAL` is set to where you are running the Secret Localhost (e.g. `http://<IP_ADDRESS>:1317`)
   * Ensure that `secretGateway` -> `address`, `gatewayContractCodeHash`, `gatewayPublicKey`, and `gatewayEncryptionKeyForChaChaPoly1305` and set to where you deployed the Gateway on Localhost